 How does it work?

 Before your big day, let us know what you’re thinking.
 We’ll help you estimate how many flowers you’ll need and what will be in season.
-A day or so before your event, have someone swing by the farm and pick up your flowers-- or let us know where you’d like them delivered.
+You can place your order online through our Flowers by the Bucket page, then pick up at the farm ($150 minimum order), get them from Sprout on Saturday morning at the Geer Street Cocoa Cinnamon, or have them delivered (for a fee).
 We’ll give them to you in plastic floral buckets, which you can recycle, reuse, or return to us.

 How much do your wedding flowers cost?

-Most of our flowers are around $1 per stem (except for large sunflowers which are $2/stem).
+Most of our flowers are around $1.25 per stem.
 Most couples spend between $100 and $1000 on their DIY wedding flowers.
 We can work with any budget.

 Which parts of my ceremony will include flowers?